NasitSony/SmartSearch/README.md

 # SmartSearch — Fault-Aware Asynchronous Ingestion + Semantic Retrieval

-SmartSearch is a production-style backend designed to maintain **correctness under failure**.
+🚀 SmartSearch

+Fault-Aware Async Ingestion + Semantic Retrieval Backend

-It ingests documents via **Kafka-based asynchronous processing**, persists embeddings in **Postgres/pgvector**, and exposes semantic search and RAG APIs and ensures **idempotency, retry safety, and explicit job state tracking**.
+A production-style backend that ingests documents asynchronously, generates embeddings, and serves semantic search and RAG — with explicit guarantees for ## idempotency, crash recovery, and job lifecycle correctness.

 ---

+## 🎯 What this project is

 ## Why this is not another RAG demo